MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Suppots TTLs for individual objects
 * Typically, you can only query objects in a DynamoDB table by the primary key, not the additional fields
   * However, additional indexes (either *Global Secondary Indexes*, *GSI*; or *Local Secondary Indexes*, *LSI*) can be created which add search functionality to arbritary fields.
-* Supports multi-table-transactions whereby we can garauntee an all-or-nothing approach when writing some related data to several tables at once.
+* Supports multi-table-transactions whereby we can guarantee an all-or-nothing approach when writing some related data to several tables at once.
   * A failed transaction will rollback so that we are not left in a bad state.
+* Can be used as a replacement for ElastiCache as a key-value store:
+  * Supports larger datasets
+  * Is fully managed (no provisioning of instances/storage)
+  * But, is not as fast
+* When deployed across multiple AZs, we decide between *eventual consistency* and *strong consistency*.
+  * If set to be eventually consistent, we write an update to an instance and AWS will asynchronously update all of the replicas.
+  * If set to be strongly consistent, we write an update to an instance and AWS will synchronously update all of the replicas.
+As a consequence, the database is slower to use.

 ## DynamoDB Accelerator (DAX)
 * Seamless managed cache for DynamoDB